askmike/gekko/docs/introduction/about_gekko.md

 Gekko is not built for HFT or anything related to being the fastest (like arbitrage) as well as some other things.
 Please see the [scope page](./scope.md) to read more about what you can and cannot do with Gekko.

-The trading methods Gekko can do are based on TA indicators used by human day traders.
-This means that Gekko does not look at data below the one minute timescale and will not trade more than a couple of times per day (depending on configuration).

 ## How does Gekko work?

 ![Gekko architecture](https://wizb.it/gekko/static/architecture.jpg)